consulo/consulo-dev.github.io/docs/tutorials/action_system/grouping_action.md

 If an implementation requires several actions, or there are simply too many actions that overload the menu, the actions can be placed into groups.
 This tutorial demonstrates adding an action to an existing group, creating a new action group, and action groups with a variable number of actions.
-The sample code discussed in this tutorial is from the code sample [`action_basics`](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/code_samples/action_basics).
+The sample code discussed in this tutorial is from the `action_basics` code sample.
+See the Consulo plugin template for examples.

 Some content in this tutorial assumes the reader is familiar with the tutorial for [Creating Actions](working_with_custom_actions.md).